iv4xr-project/iv4xr-framework/README.md

 Although above we mention "games", iv4xr itself is generic enough to target other types of interactive systems, even services or Java classes as long as these entities can be viewed as interactable systems.

-Iv4xr is a _framework_ because it is not a tool that can immediately do its work out of the box --this is not possible due to the unstandardized domains of its targets.
-E.g. there is no uniform way to interface with computer games, and there is no uniform representation of their states either.
+Iv4xr is a _framework_ because it is not a tool that can immediately do its work out of the box.
+This is not possible due to the unstandardized domains of its targets; e.g. there is no uniform way to interface with computer games, and there is no uniform representation of their states either.
 So before it can be used, iv4xr Framework requires an interface to be built that would allow it to control and observe the target system under test (SUT).

 **Note:** _iv4xr_ itself stands for "intelligent verification/validation for extended reality (XR) based systems".
 During its development we have focused on piloting the Framework for testing 3D games.
 Solving testing problems in 3D worlds provides the foundation for testing XR systems in general.
 E.g. a virtual reality (VR) application typically operates on an interactive 3D virtual world.
 While the used devices are different (VR glass, hand tracker), and will have separate concerns to be tested, much of the correctness of its 3D world would be independent of the used devices, and therefore shares much of the aspects of that of 3D games.
 Testing an Augmented Reality (AR) application is very costly as it requires a physical agent (e.g. a robot) that interacts with our physical world.
-A mitigation of this is by first testing (and also re-testing) the application in a simulated 3D environment (hence reducing e.g. the frequency of costly physical re-test, or even its extent), for which we can fall back to a 3D world setup which iv4xr can address.
+As mitigation we can test and also re-test the application in a simulated 3D environment, hence reducing e.g. the frequency of costly physical re-test, or even its extent.
+For the first we can fall back to a 3D world setup which iv4xr can address.

 ![iv4xr-architecture](./docs/iv4xr_architecture1.png)
 _Iv4xr architecture_.